loadingio/ldfile/README.md

 ## Method
  * on - add event listener.
 Currently only one event fired:
-   * change - fired when input value changed. provide a list of file information as param, with following format for each object:
+   * load - fired when input value changed. provide a list of file information as param, with following format for each object:
      - file: the file object provided by browser.
      - result: file content parsed by ldFile.